Tap-Payments/goSellSDK-AndroidX/README.md

    />
    ```

-4. Tap Google Pay button will appear if:
+4. Tap Google Pay™ button will appear if:

    i.
 You did all the previous steps.

    ii.
-If your device supports Google Pay .
+If your device supports Google Pay™ .

    iii.
-The customer is paying with a currency that has Google Pay option enabled from our side.
+The customer is paying with a currency that has Google Pay™ option enabled from our side.

    iv.
-The customer paying has already added at least one valid card in his Google Wallet with one our Google pay payment networks.
+The customer paying has already added at least one valid card in his Google Wallet with one our Google Pay™ payment networks.

-5. Going live with Google Pay
+5. Going live with Google Pay™

    i.
 Build your app using GooglePayEnvironment.Test